BurntToasters/ROSI/README.md

 ___

 # ℹ️ The Microsoft Store version of ROSI is in a seperate repo.
-The MS store version contains minor changes to work with the MS Store.
+The MS store version contains minor changes to be in compliance with the Microsoft Store.
 **➡️<u>[REPO LINK](https://github.com/BurntToasters/ROSI-msstore)</u>**

 ___